PSYCHEDELICS AS

 lifestyles in the hope that someone else will fix their problem.

-psilocybin to treat methamphetamine addiction has just completed its
+the psychoactive psilocybin to treat methamphetamine addiction has

 https://www.rnz.co.nz/news/te-manu-korihi/539320/marae-based-study-into-psychoactive-mushroom-for-treating-methamphetamine-addiction-completes-first-phase-of-trials